AWAP-Group8-2024/Movie-App/README.md

 gh secret list --env development
 ```

-##### Enviroment Variables are needed for deploying a web service on azure by using GitHub Actions - for backend env
+##### Enviroment Variables are needed for deploying a web service on Azure by using GitHub Actions - for backend env

 ![azure backend env](/public/photo/azureEnv.png)